Tiamarth/MetaLists/lists/web_browsers.md

 2. Vivaldi's changes to the Chromium code is open source under a BSD license, but the rest of the browser is proprietary.
 3. The Maxthon client for Linux has been officially discontinued.
 4. The Liri browser is currently being rewritten.
 The devs are also now working on what appears to be a Linux distro.
 I recommend you keep an eye on this project.
 5. Everquest II's embedded browser, as far as I know, is only accessible via an easter egg.
 It's not intended to be used as a dedicated browser, and since Everquest II is a game, there's no realistic use case where someone would want to use it as a dedicated browser, so don't.
-It's inteded to be used as an in-game help center, but the easter egg lets you open it to a Google search page, and therefore to browse the broader internet.
+It's intended to be used as an in-game help center, but the easter egg lets you open it to a Google search page, and therefore to browse the broader internet.
 To do this, type `/pizza` in chat.
 6. Atom development is active, but the browserplus extension is not.
 7. Minecraft development is active, but the WebDisplays mod is not.